 Title IV funds are those authorized under Title IV of the Higher Education Act.
 They’re a major source of federal aid for students who need financial help to meet their educational goals.
 It’s important to understand the different types of funding as well as the responsibilities associated with them.
-You’ll find more information on the U.S. Department of Education Federal Student Aid site, but we’ve provided a handy breakdown of the key types of funding for you.
+You’ll find more information on the U.S. Department of Education Federal Student Aid site, but we’ve provided a breakdown of the key types of funding for you.

 What Programs Fall Under Title IV?

 Federal student loans must be repaid to the lender, which is the federal government.
 Not sure what this means?
 This list of student loan terminology should help:

 - Direct Loans: These Title IV funds come from the federal government.
 These can be subsidized or unsubsidized.
 See the definitions of subsidized and unsubsidized below.

 - PLUS Loans: PLUS loans are for parents of dependent, undergraduate students who are enrolled at least half-time.
 They are also available to graduate/professional students.